PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 IAT-LLIE ownership, and fallback fixtures before changing source.
 Keep inference strictly sequential and minimal, then commit and push one coherent unit without creating a pull request.

+## Pre-Add/Mul/Reshape-suffix compatibility composite extraction: completed state

+The complete 509-line indexed-first `_optimize_transpose_pre_add_mulconst_reshape_transpose_suffix_nhwc_chains`
+composite is now owned by `passes/pre_add_mulconst_reshape_suffix_compat_layout.py`.
+The lowerer retains one private compatibility wrapper at the unchanged production position and forwards the Session `LayoutState`.
+After normalizing only the function name, the prior lowerer composite and new owner ASTs are identical.

+The compatibility module preserves the existing indexed semantic owner as its first dispatch, one per-call `ModelIRGraphIndex`, caller LayoutState forwarding, combined statistic accumulation, direct/direct and direct/Mul-constant raw fallback, Mul and reshape constant mutation/copy-on-write, legacy NCHW adapter, fixed-point restart, exact mutation/removal order, and the sole historical prune/report boundary.
+The indexed immutable plan and its module are unchanged.

+The complete thirteen-case family suite covers direct and Mul-constant indexed paths, typed and shared constants, immutable-plan guards, graph/layout state, bounded dispatch, the compatibility module owner versus lowerer wrapper on deep copies, the single prune event, and a forced-zero indexed dispatch that proves the raw fallback still rewrites the accepted family.
+It passes `13 passed in 0.52s`; the branch-wide selection including the full family passes `740 passed in 31.18s`; and the optional-TensorFlow import-blocked suite passes `11 passed in 9.43s`.

+Tier 2 IAT-LLIE is the strictly sequential positive artifact control.
+Its three combined and indexed results remain `5,4,4`, while raw fallback results remain `0,0,0`, before and after extraction.
+The pre conversion completed in 2.162 seconds and the post conversion in 2.074 seconds; both recorded process-tree SWAP zero.
+The core artifacts are byte-identical:

+- float32 TFLite:
+  `75e355ba8fc01f32b9e4cf2d3c630a4c5c18e6091615a07f30851be6c6eb2881`;
+- float16 TFLite:
+  `4e6f95610870597b74995f441c5cc755cdd2a555a5322504a919aef85f102c43`;
+- tensor correspondence:
+  `a52ffab6c473547076538d993dbadd39305304521232b85dda74fae492f77322`;
+- `schema.fbs`:
+  `0ea6e458755747b2d98c6b68323e65f0153ded77af908b2c6560db00f9dea28f`;
+- `schema_generated.py`:
+  `b3a49ac25835e627fe31b92eb5df2b6d88593a571f1175b366ef7aab8e264ce8`.

+The preceding IAT-LLIE sequential accuracy checkpoint remains `max_abs=4.470348358154297e-07`; no duplicate inference was added because the executed TFLite artifact is identical.
+All actual model runs remained strictly sequential.

+The raw fallback's known compatibility risk is unchanged.
+It rebuilds complete producer and consumer maps within a fixed-point loop and has looser producer, variable-state, and graph-visibility ownership for mutable constants than the indexed plan.
+Replacing it with an immutable transaction requires independent semantic fixtures and is not mixed into this exact mechanical move.

+Changed files are the new pre-Add/Mul/Reshape-suffix compatibility module, lowerer import and wrapper, expanded indexed/compatibility family corpus, updated architecture ownership test, and three branch documents.
+No public API, CLI, artifact name, TensorFlow boundary, dependency, corpus profile, exclusion policy, or ONNX operation-tier policy changed.
+Temporary tracing and conversion outputs are removed before commit.
+PR #952 remains closed; work is commit/push only and no pull request is created.

+The next raw source-order implementation is the 302-line indexed-first compatibility composite `_optimize_transpose_pre_unary_reshape_transpose_suffix_nhwc_chains`.
+At restart, inventory its indexed Swish owner, plain-unary and relaxed raw fallback, GraphIndex construction and LayoutState forwarding, reshape constant ownership, combined statistic, single prune/report boundary, production position, existing positive LINEA ownership, and fallback fixtures before changing source.
+Keep inference strictly sequential and minimal, then commit and push one coherent unit without creating a pull request.